 Emily Lilley joined the Tennessee Charter School Center in 2013 from the Tennessee Charter Schools Association, where she served as Director of Communications.
 Born and raised in Chattanooga, Tennessee, Emily attended Auburn University, where she received a bachelor’s degree in Secondary Social Sciences Education.
 After teaching in Atlanta, Emily went on to work for several years in publishing and marketing communications and returned to Tennessee in 2012 after serving as the communications director for a successful Congressional re-election campaign.
 She is currently pursuing a Master of Arts degree in Communications from Johns Hopkins University.
 Emily is grateful for the opportunity to continue serving Tennessee’s students and families through the development and implementation of policies that support a high-quality charter school sector.

-Hunter Schimpff, Director of School Quality
+Hunter Schimpff, Sr. Director of Operations & Analytics

 Michelle Doane, Director of School Development Programs